From local to non-local correlations: the Dual Boson perspective: Dual Boson approach

 With the four-fermion vertex $\gamma^{4,0}$, the Dual Boson approach can obviously include more correlation effects than EDMFT$+$GW, at a significant computational cost.
 However, it is also possible to construct a EDMFT++ approach from DB that does not require the full two-particle vertex.
 Taking $\gamma^{4,0}=0$, the fermion-boson vertex $\gamma_{\nu\omega}$ can be approximated as unity, as was discussed above, and the expressions for the dual $\tilde{\Sigma}_{\kv\nu}$ and $\tilde{\Pi}_{\qv\omega}$ operator are

 We call this the DB$-$GW approximation.
-According to the above discussions, in this simplest case the denominator in Eqs.~\eqref{eq:Sigmap}-\eqref{eq:Pip} should be excluded, since we are interested in the contribution of only lower-order vertex function, so we can take $\tilde{\Sigma}^{'}_{\kv\nu}=\tilde{\Sigma}^{\rm DB-GW}_{\kv\nu}$ and $\tilde{\Pi}^{'}_{\qv\omega}=\tilde{\Pi}^{\rm DB-GW}_{\qv\omega}$.
+According to the above discussions, in this simplest case the denominator in Eqs.~\eqref{eq:Sigmap}-\eqref{eq:Pip} should be excluded, since we are interested in the contribution of only lower-order vertex functions, so we should take

+without the denominators presented in Eqs.~\eqref{eq:Sigmap}-\eqref{eq:Pip}.
 Thus we see, that the EDMFT$+$GW and DB$-$GW approaches start with the same form of the self-energy and polarization operator diagrams and with similar propagators based on the same EDMFT quantities $G_{\rm E}$ and $W_{\rm E}$.
-The difference between the two approaches lies in the way double counting is excluded from these diagrams, which for DB$-$GW case is shown in Eqs.~\eqref{eq:barefermionpropagator}-\eqref{eq:barebosonpropagator}.
+The difference between the two approaches lies in the way double-counting is excluded from these diagrams, which for DB$-$GW case is shown in Eqs.~\eqref{eq:barefermionpropagator}-\eqref{eq:barebosonpropagator}.
 This results in different self-energies $\tilde\Sigma_{\kv\nu}$, and polarization operators $\tilde\Pi_{\qv\omega}$ that are used to treat non-local effects beyond the EDMFT in these two different cases.
-Since the local and non-local correlation effects are intertwined in a complicated way, it is more efficient to exclude double counting already on the level of bare EDMFT Green's function and bare interaction in the dual formalism, rather than to remove the local contribution of the full diagram.
+Since the local and non-local correlation effects are intertwined in a complicated way, it is more efficient to exclude double-counting already on the level of bare EDMFT Green's function and bare interaction in the dual formalism, rather than to remove the local contribution of the full diagram.
 This happens naturally in the exact dual Hubbard--Stratonovich transformation.

 It is worth mentioning, that the dual renormalized interaction $\tilde{W}_{\qv\omega}$ does not depend on the form of decoupling.
-As it is shown in Eq.~\eqref{eq:tildeW}, both $UV$-- and $V$-- decoupling forms lead to the same result $U_{\qv}-{\cal U}_{\omega}=V_{\qv}-\Lambda_{\omega}$ for the interaction accounted beyond the dynamical mean-field level in the DB theory.
-It is then easy to see, that DMFT+GW theory in a $V$-- decoupling form excludes the impurity interaction in a proper way, since the dual renormalized interaction~\eqref{eq:tildeW} in case of $\Lambda_{\omega}=0$ has exactly the form of $V$-- decoupling.
-Due to the problems arising in EDMFT+GW approach in $UV$-- decoupling form mentioned in Appendix~\ref{app:GW} we take renormalized interaction for the EDMFT$+$GW($\gamma$) theories in the form of $V$-- decoupling for the later comparison with DB results.
+As it is shown in Eq.~\eqref{eq:tildeW}, both $UV$-- and $V$-- decoupling forms lead to the same result $U_{\qv}-{\cal U}_{\omega}=~V_{\qv}-~\Lambda_{\omega}$ for the interaction accounted beyond the dynamical mean-field level in the DB theory.
+It is then easy to see, that the DMFT+GW theory in a $V$-- decoupling form excludes the impurity interaction in a proper way, since the dual renormalized interaction~\eqref{eq:tildeW} in the case $\Lambda_{\omega}=0$ has exactly the form of $V$-- decoupling.
+Due to the problems arising in the EDMFT+GW approach in the $UV$-- decoupling form mentioned in Appendix~\ref{app:GW} we take the renormalized interaction for the EDMFT$+$GW($\gamma$) theories in the form of $V$-- decoupling for the later comparison with DB results.